Charlie (given name)

 Charlie is a traditionally masculine given name in English-speaking countries, often a nickname for Charles, but is now used as a unisex name.
+It is also used as a surname.

-For girls, Charlie acts either as a nickname for Charlotta, Charlotte or Charlene, or sometimes on its own.
+For girls, Charlie acts either as a nickname for Charlotta, Charlotte, Charlize, or Charlene, or sometimes on its own.
 The different forms of spelling are most commonly used for the feminine forms.
 These spelling variants include Charlee, Charli, Charly, and Charleigh.
-Charley is another spelling variant for both genders.
+Charley is another spelling variant for any gender.